bhopals/essential-english/03b-Notes-Grammatically-Correct-Anne-Stilman-position-of-modifiers.md

 - INCORRECT - The coach said on Thursday we'd have to start working harder.

-Was this said on Thursday, or would hte hard work begin on Thrusday?
+Was this said on Thursday, or would the hard work begin on Thrusday?
 This sentence should read as one of the following:

 - CORRECT - On Thrusday, the coach said we'd have to start working harder.